theBowja/DISTINCT-1/docs/index.md

 ### PERMISSION
 #### getPermission(userid, topoid, callback)
+Returns the permission object associated with the userid and topoid.

 #### getPermissionbyLocation(userid, location, callback)
+Returns the permission object associated with the userid and file location.

 #### updatePermission(role, callback)
+Updates the permission associated with .
+(INCOMPLETE)

 #### getIdbyLocation(location, callback)
+Returns the id of the topology row associated with the file location.

 ### TOPOLOGY
 #### getTopology(topoid, callback)
+Returns the topology object associated with the topoid.

 #### getTopologybyLocation(location, callback)
 #### listTopologies(userid, callback)
+Returns an array of topology objects that the user has access to.

 #### createTopology(userid, toponame, callback)
 #### updateTopology(topoid, toponame, callback)
 #### deleteTopology(topoloc, callback)

 ### SLICE
 #### listSlices(userid, callback)
+Returns an array of slice objects from the database that the user has access to.

 #### listActiveSlices(userid, callback)
+Returns only an array of slice objects that have the property ```delayed === false```

 #### listDelayedSlices(userid, callback)
+Returns only an array of slice objects that have the property ```delayed === true```

 #### addFile(filename, location, callback)
+misc. should be removed

 #### addSlice(sliceobj, callback)
+Adds a slice row to the database.
+The parameter *sliceobj* should the properties: userid, slicename, isDelayed, toponame, topoloc, pemname, pemloc, pubname, publoc, and expiration.

 #### deleteSlice(userid, sliceid, callback)
 #### getSlice(userid, sliceid, callback)